CS 87: Aesthetics of Computing, Fall 2026

 In discussions, I will usually give you some questions to think about, and you’ll talk to each other in small groups and spend some time writing individually.
 Then we’ll see if we can sometimes make real progress on answering those questions in class.

-After some discussion, I will give you some time to work on your writing.
-You’ll submit these assignments on our course Blackboard page.
+After some discussion, I will give you some time to work on your journaling.
+Later in the semester we may or may not make some in-class time to work on your final papers.

-3. Studying the debate: Not all questions need or have definitive answers.
+Studying the debate: Not all questions need or have definitive answers.
 They need to be thought about and “chewed” thoroughy.
 Our goal is to see things in new, different, and interesting ways, and to understand aesthetics.
 That means sitting with a question for a while.
-It also means that in some ways, it’s more interesting - and a surer sign of maturity and knowledge - to study the debates and different viewpoints, rather than taking a once-and-for-all position.
+It also means that in some ways, it’s more interesting - and a surer sign of maturity and knowledge - to study the debates and different viewpoints, rather than taking a once-and-for-all position, even if it is also fun and very enlightening to take an defend a position.
+We are not medical doctors and nobody dies if we’re wrong - so it’s safe to be wrong, and it’s good to take sides.
+At the same time, we should be willing to abandon our side if something changes our mind, and we should not try to purposely entrench ourselves in one belief.
+We study the debate in order to avoid entrenching ourselves.

-4. Do the reading: The quality of discussion is proportional to the care with which you did the reading.
+Do the reading: The quality of discussion is proportional to the care with which you did the reading.
 If most people did not read the text very closely, or did not take good notes on it and think about it, then we aren’t going to be able to have a quality discussion.
+If I get a sense that students are not doing the reading, I will begin giving reading quizzes in class.

 ACADEMIC INTEGRITY